algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *setup*

-- Use ``ble_gap_sec_params_t`` class to setup the security of the connection.
+- Use the ``ble_gap_sec_params_t`` class to set up the security of the connection.
 Set encryption key parameter and enable "Man in the Middle" protection.
-- For the sake of simplicity everything else from the original bluetooth implementation should be kept.
+- For the sake of simplicity, everything else from the original Bluetooth implementation should be kept.
 The setup should be in the constructor of the class.

 ##### *BLE event handler*

-Create an event handler that listen to ``p_ble_evt``.
+Create an event handler that listens to `p_ble_evt```.
 When the event is ``BLE_GAP_EVT_SEC_PARAMS_REQUEST`` send a reply with the security parameter.
-This should prompt the user to enter the pass-key.
+This should prompt the user to enter the passkey.

 ##### *Sources*